spatialcurrent/sgol/README.md

 [Gremlin](http://tinkerpop.apache.org/gremlin.html) is the graph traversal language of Apache [TinkerPop](http://tinkerpop.apache.org/) and provides a common language to interface with multiple graph databases.
 The key difference between **SGOL** and **Gremlin** is that an **SGOL** chain is a plain string easily built by client applications, with no dependencies.
 As a plain string, it can be easily sent from web application front-ends, desktop applications, or manually input by users.
 As with [CQL](http://docs.geoserver.org/latest/en/user/tutorials/cql/cql_tutorial.html), it be used directly in [QGIS](http://qgis.org/en/site/) and [OpenLayers](http://openlayers.org/) vector source urls.

+**What about Cypher?**

+[Cypher](https://neo4j.com/developer/cypher-query-language/) is the SQL-inspired language of [Neo4j](https://neo4j.com).
+Where as Cypher is specific to the Neo4j application, SGOL is built to be abstract and extensible so that it can be used by multiple applications.
+Additional SGOL focuses on "operations", which may be more complex than searching or adding nodes to graph.
+For example, with SGOL you can directly call operations advertised by your system that could transfer data from a NoSQL database into a graph database, at scale.
+Or you could call operations to send response via another channel (email, etc.) rather than directly in HTTP request-response cycle.

 **What's below?**

 The language [specification](#specification), [compiler steps](#compiler-steps), and some [examples](#examples) are provided below.